Bowlers Fees Structure and Free Early Education Funded Hours:

 • Two-day places: Two consecutive days at either the beginning or end of the week (Monday-Tuesday or Thursday-Friday).

-Families who are not currently working and are eligible for the 15 funded hours may be offered a two-day place (Monday/Tuesday or Thursday/Friday) from 8.30am – 4pm.
+Families who are not currently working and are eligible for the 15 funded hours (2 and 3 year olds) may be offered a two-day place (Monday/Tuesday or Thursday/Friday) from 8.30am – 4pm.

 These are the only places available on a term-time only basis, and availability is limited.